I may receive commissions from purchases made through links in this article. Full Disclosure

-This post is a continuation of my first post on how non-crunchy parents can love and support their crunchy kids.
-In part 1, you’ll find that the idea from this post stemmed out from when I heard from grandparents asking on ways to love their grown children who are now crunchy.
+This post is a continuation of my first post on how non-natural parents can love and support their natural living kids.
+In part 1, you’ll find that the idea from this post stemmed out from when I heard from grandparents asking on ways to love their grown children who are now living naturally.

 Give Gifts With Your Children and Grandchildren in Mind